fayharinn/StoreLocalizer/README.md

 4. Download the `.p8` private key file
 5. Enter credentials in the sidebar and upload the `.p8` file

-> **Note:** The private key is never saved to localStorage for security.
-You'll need to upload it each session.
+> **Note:** The private key can be saved encrypted and stored in localStorage to prevent clear-text persistence.
+All cryptographic operations happen locally in the browser; no key material is ever transmitted.
+Security relies on the browser environment and the strength of your password.

 ## Development